The Allegory of the Dungeon: Not Black Socrates, But Shadow (Winston Bailey) Learning Under An Oak Tree – Winthrop R. Holder

 “I have spent a lot of time studying but not in a formal way because what I do and what I have studied does not always happen in school.
 I cannot explain my school days to people.
 They would not understand it because there is a school out there under the sky.
 I went to school, but what I call the ‘real’ schooling was when I started to study Calypso just as someone who attended a college or university.”
 (Rudolph Ottley, Calypsonians: From Then to Now).

 Shadow’s road to emancipatory education echoes CLR James’ revelations in an interview with Stuart Hall: “I paid little attention to what they taught me in school, but I plunged headforemost into the organization of society outside.”
-Thus, Shadow, like Socrates and CLR, underscores that ‘daily life allows us to do philosophy’ and, as such, ‘de-academizes theory’ and knowledge acquisition and instead locates it in nature–under the sky.
-Thus, Shadow, the autodidact, though unique in his own way and having a “peculiar essence”–in that while somewhat different from his predecessors–he nevertheless demonstrates fidelity and awareness not just of “the pastness of the past, but of its presence” (T.S.
+Thus, Shadow, like Socrates and CLR, underscores that ‘daily life allows us to do philosophy’ and, as such, ‘de-acadamatizes theory’ and knowledge acquisition and instead locates it in nature–under the sky.
+Thus, Shadow, the autodidact, though unique in his way and having a “peculiar essence”–in that while somewhat different from his predecessors–he nevertheless demonstrates fidelity and awareness not just of “the pastness of the past, but of its presence” (T.S.
 Elliot, ‘Tradition and Individual Talent’).

 Signifying an intuitive understanding of Elliot’s insight, Shadow reveals: “At one time in my life I was fanatical over Sparrow then Blakie… I like Spoiler, and up to now, if I am passing and I hear a calypso by Spoiler, I must listen to it… [He] really used to play with our minds.”
 Shadow’s understanding of how the past reflects on the present and our presence is evident in the Sage’s work.
-It is well articulated in Waldron’s “Shadow in the Mirror: Shadow, the Mighty Spoiler and the Uncanny” Shadow, then, embraces Calypso’s own glorious tradition, in Stuart Hall’s terms, as “the repository of … distilled popular knowledge and wisdom.”
-Little wonder that Shadow’s discography or “Collected Works” underscores his divining the present and future in the presence of the past while generating a space to ‘refashion futures’ by laying tracks for posterity and our own regeneration.
+It is well articulated in Waldron’s “Shadow in the Mirror: Shadow, the Mighty Spoiler and the Uncanny” Shadow, then, embraces Calypso’s glorious tradition, in Stuart Hall’s terms, as “the repository of … distilled popular knowledge and wisdom.”
+It is little wonder that Shadow’s discography or “Collected Works” underscores his divining the present and future in the presence of the past while generating a space to ‘refashion futures’ by laying tracks for posterity and our regeneration.

 NB: This is an extended version of a paper presented at the ‘Philosophizing Shadow Symposium’ at the Lloyd Best Institute of the Caribbean (Tunapuna, Trinidad) on March 22, 2019.